wryan14/webform/app/static/documentation/developer.rst

 Unit tests
 ###############

-The tests directory contains a few unit tests that are desined to ensure the utility.py code is working properly.
+The tests directory contains a few unit tests that are designed to ensure the utility.py code is working correctly.
-It is important to keep these tests up-to-date, so any development work on utility.py should also include modifications to files in the tests directory.
-Especially when working with data third-pary data, it is a good idea to regurlarly run tests to make sure the expected results are being returned.
-If CrossRef, for example, decides to change their schema, reformat, or is down for maintanence, tests can help identify the issue early on.
+It is essential to keep these tests up-to-date, so any development work on utility.py should also include modifications to files in the tests directory.
+Especially when working with third-party data, it is useful to regularly run tests to make sure the expected results are being returned.
+If CrossRef, for example, decides to change their schema, reformat, or is down for maintenance, tests can help identify the issue early on.

 ###################
 Documentation
 ###################

-All project documentation is created with Sphinx and is housed in the project (app/static/documentation).
+All project documentation is created with Sphinx and is housed in the project's static folder: (app/static/documentation).
-The project is using Sphinx's autodocument feature for doc strings on existing classes and functions, but if you add
+The project is using Sphinx's auto-document feature for docstrings on existing classes and functions.
+Changes to existing docstrings will update automatically, but new classes, methods, and functions will need to be inserted into the documentation.
-new functions, you will need to include these in the documentation.
-If you make changes to the docstring of existing classes and functions, you should run the sphinx `make html` command from the root of the documentation folder and push the changes to github, and potentially pull the changes to PythonAnywhere or some other production server.
+After making changes, you should run the Sphinx `make html` command from the root of the documentation folder and push the changes to GitHub, and potentially pull the changes to PythonAnywhere or some other production server.

 For additional information on Sphinx review the `Sphinx documentation`_.